GoogleCloudPlatform/accelerated-platforms/docs/use-cases/inferencing/README.md

 - Scaling policies: Use this HPA configuration option to fine-tune the scale-up and scale-down behavior.
 You can set the "Pods" policy limit to specify the absolute number of replicas changed per time unit, and the "Percent" policy limit to specify the percentage change.
 - Also, depending on the [inference engine](https://cloud.google.com/kubernetes-engine/docs/best-practices/machine-learning/inference/autoscaling), you can also determine appropriate metrics to help Kubernetes facilitate the scaling based on demand.

-An example of collecting metrics and importing a dashboard are available [here](/use-cases/inferencing/serving/vllm/metrics).
-Once the metrics are available, they can be leveraged for autoscaling with this [example](/use-cases/inferencing/serving/vllm/autoscaling).
+An example of collecting metrics and importing a dashboard is available in the [vLLM Metrics](/use-cases/inferencing/serving/vllm/metrics/README.md) guide.

+Once the metrics are available, they can be leveraged for autoscaling using the [vLLM autoscaling with horizontal pod autoscaling (HPA)](/use-cases/inferencing/serving/vllm/autoscaling/README.md) guide.

-For the implementation examples, please [check out this document](/use-cases/inferencing/serving/vllm)
+For example implementations, see the [Distributed Inference and Serving with vLLM](/use-cases/inferencing/serving/vllm/README.md) guides.